LinhQuach13/LinhQuach13/README.md

 **Developing Data Scientist with a passion for analyzing data and coding.**

-Started my career in medicine and transitioning into the Data Scientist Life.
+Started my career in medicine and transitioning into the Data Scientist life.

 You can connect with me through [![LinkedIn][1.1]][1]